MyNamesLex/Kyte-Bot/README.md

 Changes prefix to whatever you set it to, has to be a single value entered

+### !XO //not fully working

+Does a naughts and crosses game

 ### !Ping

 Pings, Kyte Bot replies with 'Pong'